rmnel/hugo-plate/content/english/blog/post-5.md

 Imagine a really long family history project, but instead of just your family, it's about seven different families in a specific area of China (Tongcheng County) going all the way back 600 years!

-Here's what this study did:
+Here's what the study looked at;

 They looked at families across many generations: They focused on fathers and their sons for 18 generations, which is a huge amount of time!
 This means they had information on about 40,000 people.
 They looked at all kinds of people: These families weren't all rich or all poor.
 They included everyone from regular folks to people who had earned a very high-level academic degree called a "jinshi."
 Think of it like having a PhD back then, which opened doors to important jobs.